"Codependence is a form of Delayed Stress

 denial in order to cope.

-the inner child work, to have few memories.
-We have spent many years
+doing the inner child work, to have few memories.
+We have spent many

-Some of us have memories that we look at through rose colored glasses -
+of memories.
+Some of us have memories that we look at through rose colored

 and denying the painful ones.
 Some are stuck in looking at the past